 Itziar Barrio is a multimedia artist based in NYC.
-Barrio is working on her first survey exhibition comprised of past works and new productions opening at Azkuna Zentroa, Bilbao, in February 15, 2018.
+BY ALL MEANS (February 15 - May 6) her first survey exhibition comprised of past works and new productions recently opened at Azkuna Zentroa, Bilbao.
 The exhibition is curated by Johanna Burton, Keith Haring Director and Curator of Education and Public Engagement at the New Museum in NYC.
 Itziar Barrio is a 2018-2019 recipient of the Spanish Academy in Rome Fellowship.

 Currently Itziar Barrio is concluding her long term project THE PERILS OF OBEDIENCE.
-Its last iteration will take place at El Museo del Banco de la República in Bogotá Colombia, produced by Rincón Projects.
-The most recent stage of the project was carried out at PARTICIPANT INC in 2016 in NYC, sponsored in part by AC/E. Following the performance a solo show by Itziar Barrio took place in the gallery space.
+Its last iteration took place at El Museo del Banco de la República in Bogotá Colombia, produced by Rincón Projects in 2017.
+A recent stage of the project was carried out at PARTICIPANT INC in 2016 in NYC, sponsored in part by AC/E. Following the performance a solo show by Itziar Barrio took place in the gallery space.
 This project merges different media and challenges notions of social rules, participating in a larger debate about labor conditions and subjectivity.
 THE PERILS OF OBEDIENCE places a cast of performers within fictional and non-fictional parameters, using material from iconic movie scripts, narratives from their own lives, manifestos, and historical and recent events.
 The audience witnesses at the same time the performance and the making of a movie.